mommermi/mommermi.github.io/content/en/research/2020-04-22-automated-cloud-detection-with-machine-learning/index.md

 ---
 date: 2020-04-22
 title: Automated Cloud Detection with Machine Learning
-summary: |
-  This is a toy project that turned into a real research project and a preparation for my new job as research scientist in computer vision: using machine learning techniques to identify clouds in all-sky camera images.
 tags:
 - Astronomy
 - Machine Learning
 - Deep Learning
 - Allsky-Camera
-featured_image: /research/12893.png
-thumbnail_image: confusionmatrix.png
 ---

 # Motivation